Initial Appearance Court (In-Custody)

 hearings on motions presented to them, and the Final Trial Management Conference (FTMC) which is set five court business days prior to

-All cases were scheduled in front of the AJ for their Firm Trial Date.
-The AJ is provided a list of judicial officers available for
+scheduled in front of the AJ for their Firm Trial Date.
+The AJ is provided a list of judicial officers available for trial each day,

-In September of 2010 the role of the Motions Judge in the Master Calendar framework was eliminated and in its place was created the Case Management Judge (CMJ).
+In September of 2010 the role of the Motions Judge in the Master Calendar framework was eliminated and replaced with the Case Management

-two digits of the case number (e.g. MCC for Team A is assigned digits 00 to 16).
-The Case Management Judges also are assigned cases
+last two digits of the case number (e.g. MCC for Team A is assigned digits 00 to 16).
+The Case Management Judges also are assigned

-based on the last two digits that are a subset of the range of digit within their team (e.g. The first CMJ for Team A is assigned digits 00-03,
+cases based on the last two digits that are a subset of the range of digit within their team (e.g. The first CMJ for Team A is

 return to top